 Who Will Win?
 Our Fearless Predictions!

 Cartoonists spend 364 days a year hidden from the world in their cork-lined garrets, suffering for their art.
 But for one glorious day a year, cartoonists emerge to honor the best in the profession with awards (the top award being the legendary Reuben Award).
 So we’re breaking out the tea leaves and the sophisticated statistical models (not to mention a bottle of single malt) to predict the winners, as we do each year.
-The membership of the National Cartoonist Society has nominated cartoonists in a range of categories, and the winners will be announced on May 24.
-(Longtime readers of this newsletter are aware of our predictive abilities, so go ahead and place your wagers accordingly.)
+The membership of the National Cartoonists Society has nominated cartoonists in a range of categories, and the winners will be announced on May 23 in that wretched hive of scum and villainy better known as Washington, DC.
+(Longtime visitors to this site are aware of our predictive abilities, so go ahead and place your wagers accordingly.)

 NOMINEES FOR THE COMIC BOOK DIVISION AWARD: Jason Latour (“Southern Bastards”), Babs Tarr (“Batgirl”) and J.H.
 Williams III (“The Sandman Overture”).
 Seeing Tarr’s nomination in a male-dominated category leads us to note that of the 16 NCS awards categories up for grabs, 10 of them have at least one female nominee, a welcome inclusiveness in an organization not always known for its diversity.
 SHOULD WIN: Williams’ work on the venerable Sandman is remarkable in its lyricism and visually literate style, but….
 WILL WIN: Superheroes are super-hot, and the newcomer (and fan favorite) Tarr’s contemporary take on the iconic Batgirl carries the day.